RMWinslow/RMWinslow.github.io/3102/measurement-money.md

 - [*A Survey Of Primitive Money*](https://archive.org/details/surveyofprimitiv033390mbp),
 by Alison Hingston Quiggin, 1949.
 An anthropological description of many forms of money and money-adjacent phenomena.
 - *Money: The Unauthorised Biography*, by Felix Martin, 2013.
 A popular modern account about the history of money.
-Martin argues that money in its modern form arose when Mesopotamian accounting technology collided with Greek social notions of universal value.
+Martin tells the story that money in its modern form arose when Mesopotamian accounting technology collided with Greek social notions of universal value.
 A poetic take, if one a bit too tidy for my taste.
 - [*The Cambist and Lord Iron: A Fairy Tale of Economics*](https://www.lightspeedmagazine.com/fiction/the-cambist-and-lord-iron-a-fairy-tale-of-economics/), by Daniel Abraham.
 In this short story, the titular cambist is tasked with calculating three very strange exchange rates.
-The first is solid economics.
+(The first is solid economics.
 The second is a bit of a stretch.
-The third is pure fantasy.
+The third is pure fantasy.)